You have no items in your shopping cart.

 Is it possible to use rugby as a tool for societal change?
 Yes, if you ask Mark Griffin of Play Rugby USA.
 He founded a rugby program in under privileged areas of New York City in 2003 with intention of developing youth through rugby.
 Since 2003, over 6500 children have gone through his program and according to his website, every single one of their 2013-14 Rugby Academy players graduated from high school.
 80% went to college and managed to earn $500,000 in college scholarships.
 Similar programs are being sprouted around North America and throughout the world.
 The Toronto Inner-City Rugby Foundation (TIRF) boasts similar results.
 So does the Rio Rugby Club in Rio De Janiero, Brazil.
 Rugby is an outlet for people living in the favelas.
 Using the unwritten code of rugby to develop youth is something that is proven to work.
 And is something that you need to support.

 Together as rugby fans, we need to promote the sport and develop additional programs for the next generation of athlete.
 We need to fund coaching programs and get youth to get off their couches and into sports that promote positive values.
-Values that are decreasingly in existence in our era of the mind-numbing media aristocracy of Kim Kardashian and Kanye West.
+Values that are decreasingly in existence in our era of the mind-numbing media bombardment of reality TV stars.

 Rugby can be our greatest tool in elevating our school system if we allow it to flourish.
 With the growing of the sport comes opportunity.
 At college.
 In industry.
 And, with a professional rugby league beginning to flourish in America, there are increasing opportunities for professional sporting careers.